manateelazycat/holo-layer/README.md

 (holo-layer-enable)
 ```

+If the holo-layer hasn't started normally, please ensure that the `holo-layer-python-command` path is consistent with your system's `which python` path.

 Note:
 * For MacOS, please use window mode
-* If you are using Conda or other virtual environments, please first set `holo-layer-python-command` to the corresponding Python path.

 ## Demo